 - It’s also gluten-free, which makes it a simple substitute for gluten-containing grains like rye, wheat and barley.

-- There are many options for how to cook quinoa.
-It works well in soups, stews, salads or casseroles and can be easily swapped into many recipes in place of other grains, making it a versatile and delicious dietary addition.
+- There are many options for how to prepare cooked quinoa.
+It can be used for any meal, including breakfast, and works well in soups, stews, salads or casseroles.
+It can be easily swapped into many recipes in place of other grains, making it a versatile and delicious dietary addition.